 What I first thought…

 We first got our hands on the CION back at NAB 2014 in Vegas, and I had another chance to check it out just after too.
 The first thing you notice about it is the form factor and build quality.
-AJA are renowned for their design (check out what we think of their products here), and the CION is no different.
+AJA are renowned for their design, and the CION is no different.
 Its sleek black body is complemented by a nice suede shoulder mount and wooden handles, which make it a real looker as well as being fantastically ergonomic.

 Without compromising on quality, AJA have also managed to make it as light as they possibly can.
 The body weighs in at just 6.4lbs/2.8kg, but that will obviously ramp up once you start to add viewfinders, battery packs and a lens (the amount of glass in your lens especially affects this).